 - improving the integrity of the tax system by reducing opportunities for tax avoidance;

-- investment in the IR's tax policy and technical and investigatory staff.
+- investment in the Inland Revenue's tax policy and technical and investigatory staff.

-Most of the matters raised by the TWG are still under consideration, but some major suggestions have been ruled out.
-In the lead up to the recent election, the Prime Minister, Jacinda Ardern, ruled out introducing a capital gains tax under her leadership, citing a lack of public mandate.
-The same was said for a wealth tax in the face of Green Party's policy advocating such a tax.
-A number of the TWG recommendations are still within the current areas of focus for IR, covered in Section X. Apart from that, the new government has legislated to increase the top individual marginal rate of tax to 39 per cent on income over NZ$180,000.
+Most of the matters raised by the Tax Working Group are still under consideration, but some major suggestions have been ruled out.
+In the lead up to the 2020 general election, the Prime Minister Jacinda Ardern ruled out introducing a capital gains tax under her leadership, citing a lack of public mandate.
+The same was said regarding a wealth tax, in the face of Green Party policy advocating for such a tax.
+A number of the Tax Working Group's recommendations are still within the current areas of focus for Inland Revenue, covered in Section X (supra).
+Apart from that, the new government has legislated to increase the top individual marginal rate of tax to 39 per cent on income exceeding NZ$180,000.
 That has led to other legislation designed to avoid arbitrage between the new top rate and rates applicable to companies and trusts.
-These measures will operate from 1 April 2021 or the equivalent tax balance date.
+These measures began operating on 1 April 2021 or the equivalent tax balance date.

 The New Zealand system for the resolution of tax disputes is administratively complex, formulaic and cumbersome.
-It is intended to improve taxpayer compliance and IR decision-making and, in combination, reduce disputes in number and longevity.
-The numbers speak for themselves: while a good many tax matters are disputed, comparatively few are litigated, and, of those that find their way into the courts, the great majority are resolved in IR's favour.
+It is intended to improve taxpayer compliance and Inland Revenue decision-making and, in combination, reduce disputes in number and longevity.
+The numbers speak for themselves: while a good many tax matters are disputed, comparatively few are litigated, and, of those that find their way into the courts, the great majority are resolved in Inland Revenue's favour.

-2 While the precise number of investigations is not reported, in the year to June 2020 IR identified discrepancies amounting to NZ$959 million where taxpayers did not return correctly: that figure has been trending down over the last three years.
-Of that, approximately NZ$295 million was ascribed to countering aggressive tax planning and other technical tax issues.
-This figure has remained fairly constant over the last three years.
-In 2020, 14 audits involving NZ$10 million or more were closed: IRD Annual Report 2020, issued 15 December 2020.
+2 While the precise number of investigations is not reported, in the year to June 2021, the shows that discrepancies amounting to NZ$854 million where taxpayers did not file returns correctly were identified, a figure that has been trending down over the last four years, of which approximately NZ$377 million was ascribed to investigating complex structures and tax interpretation issues, a figure has remained fairly constant over the last three years (Inland Revenue Annual Report 2021).
+In 2020, 14 audits involving NZ$10 million or more were closed (Inland Revenue Annual Report 2020).

-3 At 30 June 2020, IR active cases involving interpretations of tax law had dropped somewhat from previous years and had completed 58 serious prosecutions and a further 85 live tax prosecutions were before the courts: IR Annual Report 2020.
+3 At 30 June 2021, Inland Revenue active cases involving interpretations of tax law had dropped somewhat from previous years, and the agency had completed 50 serious prosecutions and a further 97 live tax prosecutions were before the courts (Inland Revenue Annual Report 2021).

-4 IR won 89.5 per cent of disputes that proceeded to litigation in 2020.
+4 Inland Revenue won 83.3 per cent of disputes that proceeded to litigation in 2021.
 But for a drop in 2019, this rate of success has been fairly constant in recent years.
-IR Annual Reports 2017 to 2020, inclusive.
+(Inland Revenue Annual Reports 2017 to 2021, inclusive.)

 6 Normally calculated from the end of the reporting period in which the relevant return has been filed.
-Section 108 and 108A, TAA.
+Section 108 and 108A, Tax Administration Act 1994.

-8 Penalty reductions are under Section 141G, TAA.
-The previous assurance of non-prosecution for evasion disclosed prior to the notification of an audit was withdrawn on Crown Law advice that a blanket assurance was unlawful.
-Now IR retains a discretion whether to prosecute or not in cases of 'serious evasion' that could have a negative impact on taxpayer compliance generally.
+8 Penalty reductions are under Section 141G, Tax Administration Act 1994.
+The previous assurance of non-prosecution for evasion disclosed prior to the notification of an audit was withdrawn on advice from the Office of the Solicitor General, Crown Law, that a blanket assurance was unlawful.
+Now Inland Revenue retains a discretion whether to prosecute or not in cases of 'serious evasion' that could have a negative impact on taxpayer compliance generally.
 The effect of this on taxpayer disclosure is not yet known.

 10 An administrative addition to the process that is not provided for in statute.